Home Page › Blog › Service Dog Training Guide – The Basics

 This even includes potty on command.
 Yes, you heard that right.
 Instead of staying outside forever, when you give the order to go, the dog must do his deed.
 Sounds like every owner’s dream, right?

-Public access skills are another requisite and you need to train the dog in a variety of different settings.
+A public access test is another requisite and you need to train the dog in a variety of different settings.
 This part of training is called desensitization.
 It’s basically teaching your dog to ignore all distractions and to focus on his handler and tasks.

 As for the specific disabilities that can benefit from service dogs, they include a number of conditions.
 These conditions can be either physical or mental, obvious or not obvious.